kcoffeydpt/physExLab/README.md

 ### Workflow

-If you want to use one of these sets of data then I think it is only natural for me to help you with the analysis.
+If you want to use one of these sets of data then I think it is only natural for me (or your professor) to help you with the analysis if you are interested.
 We should communicate about what you would like to do and the best way to analyze the data to answer the questions you find interesting.
 It is common for researchers to collaborate with a data analyst for their project.
 So, in this situation, consider me your data analyst consultant.
 Depending on the question you are interested in answering, I may end up doing the analysis for you and helping you with the interpretation.
 But you remain ultimately responsible for writing the report.

 #### Issues
 1. Resolved - the attached files are now fixed (The power values for the wingate are far to high, need to figure out this problem)